-Within ten working days after receipt of the request for a plan of correction, the organization shall submit to the Secretary for approval a written plan to correct all areas of non-compliances that are in violation of this rule, unless a variance is requested by the organization and granted by the Secretary.
+Within 10 business days after receipt of the request for a plan of correction, the organization shall submit to the Secretary for approval a written plan to correct all areas of non-compliances that are in violation of this rule, unless a variance is requested by the organization and granted by the Secretary.
 The plan shall specify:

-- Any action taken or procedures proposed to correct the areas of non-compliance and prevent their reoccurrence; - The date or projected date of completion of each action taken or to be taken; and - The signature of the chief executive officer or his or her designee. - The Secretary shall approve, modify or reject the proposed Corrective Action Plan in writing.
-The organization may make modifications in conjunction with the Secretary. - The Secretary shall state the reasons for rejection or modification of any Corrective Action Plan. - The organization shall submit a revised Corrective Action Plan within ten working days whenever the Secretary rejects a Corrective Action Plan. - The organization shall immediately correct an area of non-compliance that risks the health or safety of child or other persons. - The Secretary may determine if corrections have been made.
+- Any action taken, or procedures proposed to correct the areas of non-compliance and prevent their reoccurrence; - The date of when all actions and proposed procedures will be in effect - The date or projected date of completion of each action taken or to be taken; and - The signature of the chief executive officer or his or her designee. - The Secretary shall approve, modify, or reject the proposed Corrective Action Plan in writing.
+The organization may make modifications in conjunction with the Secretary. - The Secretary shall state the reasons for rejection or modification of any Corrective Action Plan. - The organization shall submit a revised Corrective Action Plan within ten business days whenever the Secretary rejects a Corrective Action Plan. - The organization shall immediately correct an area of non-compliance that risks the health or safety of members.